To register for the following tours or to access detailed itineraries and other tour details, click on the links provided.

 Out-of-Florida Tours

-Fee: $3,825 per person double occupancy, $375 single room supplement.
-Fee includes ground and internal air transportation, lodging, meals, guides and park fees listed in the itinerary.
-Not included is round-trip international airfare to Panama City.
+Fee: $4,345 per person double occupancy, $425 single room supplement.
+Fee includes ground transportation, lodging, meals, guides and park fees listed in the itinerary.
+Not included is round-trip international airfare to Quito.
 To register for this tour, applicants must fill out an enrollment form on the Holbrook Travel website, accessed by clicking on the link below.
 A $350 per person deposit is due at time of enrollment to hold your space on this tour.
-Balance of payment due date is December 16, 2025.
+Balance of payment due date is April 6, 2027.

 Banner photo: Blue-and-yellow Macaw by Luis A. Gonzalez